cfurth/SQLDB/README.md

 4. Run npm install mysql2
 I installed mysql2 and not mysql to use caching_sha2_password in mysql 8 instead of mysql_native_password used in previous versions as a crypto algorithm with several handshakes is more secure than plain password passing.
+Mysql2 also allows for additional features of Node.js to be used
 5. Create a new file for Node.js code used to interact with your db (mysql.js).
 Remember to require the mysql2 package.
 6. Create a connection using mysql.createConnection(), pass in the host, username, and password, and create a database to begin populating.